 Did you know?
 Ethena launched in 2020 with Harassment Prevention training.
 Check out our course page for more information about bringing compliance training for today’s teams to your organization.

 What is Sexual Harassment in Illinois?

 Under the Illinois Human Rights Act, sexual harassment is any unwelcome sexual advances, requests for sexual favors, or any conduct of a sexual nature when: submission to such conduct is either explicitly or implicitly made a term or condition of employment, and submission to or rejection of the conduct is used as a basis for making decisions about your employment; or such conduct interferes with your job performance or creates an intimidating, hostile, or offensive working environment.

 A person can be the victim of sexual harassment regardless of the victim’s gender identity or sexual orientation, or the perpetrator’s gender identity or sexual orientation.

 Under the Illinois Human Rights Act, sexual harassment takes one of two forms: quid pro quo or hostile work environment.

 In Illinois, employers are liable and responsible for…

-Preventing, Investigation, and Correcting incidents of sexual harassment in their workplaces.
+Preventing, investigating, and correcting incidents of sexual harassment in their workplaces.

-As of July 1, 2022, The city of Chicago has expanded the definition of sexual harassment, requires companies to have a written policy on sexual harassment, and mandates annual sexual harassment training (plus an additional 2 hours of training, 1 hour specifically for Bystander Intervention training, for managers/supervisors).
+As of July 1, 2022, the city of Chicago has expanded its definition of sexual harassment.
+It now requires companies to have a written policy on sexual harassment and mandates the specific trainings that each employee must complete: one hour of annual sexual harassment prevention training for everyone — plus an additional hour of training for supervisors and managers, bringing them to two hours total — and one hour of Bystander Intervention training, also for all employees.

 Reporting Sexual Harassment in Illinois